 It is becoming increasingly important for secondary teachers to be literate in all

 aspects of computer and instructional technology.
 In the semesters after your US105

 / US107 experience you should take every opportunity to increase your computer literacy.

-For our program, you will demonstrate advanced computer and instructional technology competencies in SE318 Techniques of Teaching Social Studies and in the Block III clinical field experience.
+For our program, you will demonstrate advanced computer and instructional technology competencies in SE318 Techniques of Teaching Social Studies and in the clinical field experience.
 Upon completion you should be able to use the Internet to create lesson plans which will allow your secondary students to interact in a meaningful way with resources around the globe.
 You should also be able to use e-mail to connect with other students and remote sites.
 Each student in the program will be asked to

 demonstrate some desk-top publishing skills including the use of tables, charts, and graphics and the basic elements of spreadsheets for use in creating and analyzing student grades.
 You will also be required to create a web page, demonstrate your ability to use Smart Boards, tablets, and other classroom technology.

 This will be evidenced by your selection of appropriate content and materials in classroom presentations and in unit plans and other materials submitted in the Techniques of Teaching Social Studies class and in linking them to the Thematic Standards of the NCSS and the Missouri Grade Level Expectations.